-Because the page style is affected, the changed margins apply to all pages using that style.

 To change margins using the rulers:

 The gray sections of the rulers are the margins.
 Put the mouse cursor over the line between the gray and white sections.
 The pointer turns into a double-headed arrow and displays the current setting in a tool-tip.